1 Samuel 16 – God Chooses David

 i.
 “So small was David in his father’s esteem that it wasn’t considered necessary to include him in the family when the prophet of God called them to sacrifice.”
 (Redpath)

 iii.
-God often chooses unlikely people to do His work, so that all know the work is God’s work, not man’s work.
+God often chooses unlikely people to do His work, so that everyone knows the work is God’s work, not man’s work.
 He wants to work in a way so that people regard His servants as they regarded Samson: they wondered at the secret of his strength (Judges 16:5).

 iv.
 “You may not be intellectual or well thought of in your family circle; you may be despised by others for your faith in Christ.
 Perhaps you had only a little share in the love of your parents, as David did.
 But remember that those who are rejected of men often become beloved of the Lord.”
 (Redpath)